 Genre expectations

-Of course, another key point to remember when it comes to writing your inciting incident is to make sure it is suitable for your genre and target readership.
 Beginning a middle-grade novel with the gruesome discovery of a body wouldn’t make much sense, nor would focusing on the romantic connection between a detective and her new love interest that has no bearing on the detective’s murder investigation.

 You want your inciting incident to kickstart the wider plot to get the reader excited about what they can expect from the reading experience and journey you’re about to take them on—so make sure this moment of change feels tonally in keeping with everything that happens in the following pages.

 Naturally, different genres will approach structure differently—if you’re writing in the more literary or book club space, it may make sense to prioritize establishing your character’s status quo before introducing this inciting change; if you’re writing for a commercial readership, you may even have the inciting incident happen on the first page.
-Balancing the plot and character work in your story is necessary regardless of your genre, though, and it all comes down to the pace of your novel.
+However, balancing the plot and character work in your story is necessary regardless of your genre, and it all comes down to the pace of your novel.

 You want your inciting incident to kickstart the wider plot to get the reader excited about what they can expect from the reading experience and journey you’re about to take them on...